-The multisample problem, that is, testing whether the underlying distributions of two or more populations are the same, is a classical topic in statistics and arises in many modern scientific applications.
-For example, in genomics research, we wish to explore whether gene expression levels differ between distinct predefined patient groups to identify gene expressions associated with a disease.
-In data integration for bioinformatics, we need to know whether data sets from different labs are distributed identically in order to synthesize information across labs (Borgwardt et al. (2006)).
+The multisample problem, i.e., testing whether the underlying distributions of two or more populations are the same, is a classical topic in statistics and arises in many modern scientific applications.
+For example, in genomics research, we wish to explore whether gene expression levels differ among distinct predefined patient groups to identify disease-associated gene expression.
+In data integration for bioinformatics, it is of interest to know whether datasets from different labs are distributed identically to synthesize information across labs (Borgwardt et al., 2006).